-Students who fail to comply with the immunization requirements listed below will be blocked from registration and will be reported to the Office of the Dean, which may impose additional sanctions.
-For more information on immunization requirements, consult the Health Services website.
+New students who fail to comply with the immunization requirements listed below will be blocked from registration and will be reported to the Office of the Dean, which may impose additional sanctions.
+Documentation of immunizations must be submitted at least 30 days prior to registering for the first term of study; late submissions will not be expedited.
+For more information, consult the Columbia Health website.

 Measles, Mumps, and Rubella (MMR)

 New York State public health law requires that college and university students receive information from their institutions about meningococcal meningitis and the vaccine that protects against most strains of the disease that occur on university campuses.
 Students must formally indicate their decision about being vaccinated.
-The Health Services office provides information on meningococcal meningitis and the vaccine and on how to certify the decision regarding vaccination on its website.
+Columbia Health provides information on meningococcal meningitis, the vaccine, and how to certify the decision regarding vaccination on its website.

-Health Services recommends that students receive all routine childhood vaccinations, an updated tetanus booster, vaccination for hepatitis B (three dose series) and varicella (chicken pox).
-Information about receiving these vaccinations is available on the Health Services website.
+Columbia Health also recommends that students receive all routine childhood vaccinations, an updated tetanus booster, vaccination for hepatitis B (three dose series), and varicella (chicken pox).
+Information about receiving these vaccinations is available on the Columbia Health website.